project-cdim/docs/tutorial/en/layout/README.md

 ## 2. Configuration Changes <!-- omit in toc -->
-This section explains configuration changes using the Composable Disaggregated Infrastructure Manager (CDIM).
+This section explains how to execute configuration changes using Composable Disaggregated Infrastructure Manager (CDIM).

-With CDIM, you can easily change the current node configuration to the desired node configuration by inputting the information of the node configuration you want to build.
+With CDIM, you can seamlessly transition from the current node configuration to the desired one by specifying the configuration parameters for the intended setup.
-There are two functions available for configuration changes:
+There are two main functionalities in configuration changes:
-- Configuration Change Function
+- **Configuration Change Function**
-  - A function that allows batch configuration changes for dozens of nodes.
+  - This feature enables batch configuration changes across multiple nodes simultaneously.
-- Configuration Change via API
+- **Configuration Change via API**
-  - A function for making detailed configuration changes, such as turning devices on or off individually.
-This is used when an error occurs in the configuration change function.
+  - This feature facilitates granular configuration adjustments such as toggling individual device states, especially useful when an error occurs in the batch configuration function.

 <br>